Jacques Rivette: 1992–2009: Later films and retirement

 In 2002, Rivette published a book of scripts from three of his unmade films, including Marie et Julien.
 The script for Marie et Julien had never been completed, and the footage from the three days of shooting was lost; Rivette worked from "cryptic notes" taken by his assistant, Claire Denis, which cinematographer William Lubtchansky had kept for decades.
 His work on a readable script for the publication led him to resurrect the project.
 Rivette, Pascal Bonitzer and Christine Laurent collaborated on the script with the actors during production of the revised The Story of Marie and Julien (2003).
 Rivette cast Béart and Radziwilowicz in the lead roles, saying that it was "more interesting and more exciting" to work with actors with whom he had previously worked, and some dialogue in the original notes was unchanged.
 Although the film lacked the improvised musical score connecting the first two films, the Madame X character resembles the moon goddess and Marie the sun goddess.
 It premiered at the 2003 Toronto International Film Festival.

-In 2007, Rivette made The Duchess of Langeais, an faithful adaptation of Balzac's novel, and the second of Balzac's trilogy, Histoire des treize, the introduction to which inspired Out 1.
+In 2007, Rivette made The Duchess of Langeais, a faithful adaptation of Balzac's novel, and the second of Balzac's trilogy Histoire des treize, the introduction to which inspired Out 1.
 Jeanne Balibar and Guillaume Depardieu star as lovers in early 1823 Majorca who are involved in a tormented, frustrating relationship.
 The film premiered at the 2007 Toronto International Film Festival.
 In 2009, Rivette made 36 vues du pic Saint-Loup; Jane Birkin starred as a woman who returns to her childhood circus troupe after her father dies, and begins a romance with a wealthy Italian drifter (Sergio Castellitto).
 The film, which premiered at the 66th Venice International Film Festival, was the director's last.